AeronRoemer/list-name-app/README.md

 Today:
-1. Page 4 of Tutorial
+1. [X] Page 3 of Tutorial
 2. View with Input
+3. Page 4 of Tutorial

 Next:
 * Continue Tutorial